cvasi-tktd/cvasi/doc/manual.md

 effect endpoints, such as growth and reproduction, for a range of standard test species.

-The package offers a standardized framework which can by extended by (almost) any TKTD model that can be implemented in *R*.
+The package offers a standardized framework which can be extended by (almost) any TKTD model that can be implemented in *R*.
 Its modeling workflows are designed to be self-explanatory and as intuitive as possible to make modeling approaches more accessible.
 In addition, the